-Hays has been helping organisations and businesses fill permanent positions, contract roles and temporary assignments, across the private and public sectors for 50 years.
+Hays has been helping organisations and businesses fill permanent positions, contract roles and temporary assignments across the private and public sectors for over 50 years.
 As the world’s largest specialist recruitment agency, last year alone Hays helped over a quarter of a million professional people worldwide find their next career role.
-With 11,000 staff operating from 257 offices across 33 countries, Hays is a market leader in the UK and Asia Pacific and one of the market leaders in Continental Europe and Latin America and has a growing presence in North America.
+With 11,500 staff operating from 265 offices across 33 countries, Hays is a market leader in the UK and Asia Pacific, and one of the market leaders in Continental Europe and Latin America, and has a growing presence in North America.

 Hays works across 20 specialist areas, from healthcare to energy, finance to construction and education to IT.
 It has the largest and most engaged global candidate database in specialist recruitment and received over 10 million applications during the last year.

 Every day Hays helps clients simultaneously dealing with talent shortages in certain markets, while having to reshape workforces in others.
 The nature of employment is also changing fast, with technological advances driving evolutions in the way people work.
 Hays understands these complexities and is uniquely positioned across its markets to solve them.